 Resource model.
 When a task requires access to one or more resources, it issues a request.
 We denote an arbitrary request as \mathcal{R}i and an arbitrary resource as l_a .
-We say a request \mathcal{R}i is satisfied while it holds all of its required resources, denoted D_i . \mathcal{R}i executes its critical section non-preemptively for at most L_i time units before it completes and releases all of its held resources.
+We say a request \mathcal{R}i is satisfied when it holds all of its required resources, denoted D_i . \mathcal{R}i executes its critical section for at most L_i time units before it completes and releases all of its held resources.
 A request is active from the time it is issued to the time it completes.
 The maximum critical-section length of any request is denoted L{max} .
 We call a request \mathcal{R}i a write request if it requires mutually exclusive access to D_i or a read request if other requests may access D_i concurrently.

-$^{^1}$ We assume the use of dynamic group locks [23], which coalesce all resources a task may require concurrently under a single request.
-For example, if a task requires access to l_a and then conditionally requires access to either l_b or l_c , it issues a single request for $\{\ell_a,\ell_b,\ell_c\}$.
+1We assume the use of dynamic group locks [23], which coalesce all resources a task may require concurrently under a single request.
+For example, if a task requires access